Greninja44/Greninja44/README.md

 # 💫 About Me:
-Am a fellow student at PES UNIVERSITY, I love robotics and machine learning............
+A fellow student at PES UNIVERSITY, I love robotics and machine learning............

 ## 🌐 Socials: